-Cyber Security Risk: The International Core Equity Portfolio's and its service providers' use of internet, technology and information systems may expose the Portfolio to potential risks linked to cyber security breaches of those technological or information systems.
+Cyber Security Risk: The Portfolio's and its service providers' use of internet, technology and information systems may expose the Portfolio to potential risks linked to cyber security breaches of those technological or information systems.
 Cyber security breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the Portfolio and/or its service providers to suffer data corruption or lose operational functionality.

 The bar chart and table immediately following illustrate the variability of the International Core Equity Portfolio's returns and are meant to provide some indication of the risks of investing in the Portfolio.
-The bar chart shows the changes in the International Core Equity Portfolio's performance from year to year.
+The bar chart shows the changes in the Portfolio's performance from year to year.
 The table illustrates how annualized one year, five year and ten year returns, both before and after taxes, compare with those of a broad measure of market performance.
-The International Core Equity Portfolio's performance information for the Portfolio can be obtained by visiting http://us.dimensional.com.
+The Portfolio's past performance (before and after taxes) is not an indication of future results.
+Updated performance information for the Portfolio can be obtained by visiting http://us.dimensional.com.